`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Experimental Results

 \textbf{Impact of Noise on Explanations} For this study, we use the project management scenario from \cite{certa2009multi} in which human resources are allocated to \textit{R\&D} projects.
 We modify the original setting in three ways.
-First, we consider two and four human agents instead of eight for assigning the five projects, allowing a total of $2^5 = 32$ possible allocations.
-It allows for explanations of reasonable length where allocation can be represented as 5-bit binary strings (see \autoref{fig:aim_concept}).
+First, we consider two and four humans instead of eight for assigning the five projects, allowing a total of $2^5 = 32$ possible allocations.
+It allows for explanations of reasonable length where allocations can be represented as 5-bit binary strings (see \autoref{fig:aim_concept}).
 Second, we only consider the skill aspect, ignoring the learning abilities of individuals and social aspects of an allocation.
 This was mostly done because we could not confidently specify a relative prioritization of the three.
 We use the skill to measure the time needed, and in turn the cost, for completing a project (more the time needed, more the cost).
-There are a total of $2*5 = 10$ actual costs, $5$ for each human (shown in Table \ref{tab:agent_cost}), and $10$ additional costs representing the noisy perception of one human's cost by their teamamte.
+There are a total of $2*5 = 10$ actual costs, $5$ for each human (the detail costs in supplementary material), and $10$ additional costs representing the noisy perception of one human's cost by their teammate.
 Third, we consider an aggregate metric that considers the time taken by the two humans to complete all the tasks.
-Corresponding to each allocation, there are $32$ (true) costs for team performance shown below (not enumerated here for space considerations).
-With these cost, as shown in \autoref{fig:aim_concept}, the negotiation-aware allocation is $\langle 01001 \rangle$, the optimal counterfactual for agent $1$ is $\langle 00001 \rangle$ which is revoked by AITA using an explanation tree of length three.
+Corresponding to each allocation, there are $32$ (true) costs for team performance.
+With these costs, as shown in \autoref{fig:aim_concept}, the negotiation-aware explicable allocation is $\langle 01001 \rangle$, the optimal counterfactual for agent $1$ is $\langle 00001 \rangle$ which is revoked by AITA using an explanation tree of length three.